Creamy Mushroom Pasta Sauce with Crème Fraîche

 Instructions

-- Prepare the mushrooms: Trim the stems off the mushrooms.
-Tear the caps into generous bite-sized pieces – you want a nice chunky texture.
+- Prepare the mushrooms: Trim the stems off 1½ pounds white button or cremini mushroomss.
+Tear the caps into generous bite-sized pieces – you want a rustic, chunky texture.

 - Bring a large (5-6 quarts) water to a boil along with 4 tablespoons kosher salt (or use 1 ½ tablespoons regular table salt).
-Cook the pasta according to package directions, until al dente.
+Cook ½ pound dried pasta according to package directions, until al dente.
 Before draining the pasta, scoop out 1 cup of the cooking water and reserve.

-- While the pasta cooks, heat the oil in a large (12-inch) skillet (preferably nonstick) over medium-high heat.
+- While the pasta cooks, heat 3 tablespoons extra virgin olive oil in a large (12-inch) skillet (preferably nonstick) over medium-high heat.
 Add the mushrooms to the pan and spread them out in one layer.
 Cook 5 minutes without stirring.
 Give the pan a shake and stir the mushrooms around.
 Cook another 5 minutes.

 - At this point, the mushrooms should be taking on some color and releasing some liquid.
-Add 1 teaspoon salt, shallots, garlic, thyme and chili and stir well.
+Add 1 teaspoon salt, ¼ cup finely chopped shallot, 1 tablespoon minced garlic, 1 tablespoon chopped fresh thyme and ¼ teaspoon crushed red chili flakes and stir well.
 Cook until the shallots are softened, about 2 minutes.

 - Put the cooked pasta in the pan and use tongs to toss in the sauce.
 Add a bit more pasta water if the sauce seems dry.
-Remove from the heat, sprinkle with the Parmesan and serve.
+Remove from the heat, sprinkle with ¼ cup freshly grated Parmesan cheese and serve.

 Karen’s Notes and Tips